codexcandle/hydrasynth-web-controller/README.md

 ## Help

-Page display just says "BANK....PROGRAM" (and generally appears to not be working).
+Page display just says "BANK....PROGRAM" (and seems broken).

 1. Ensure viewing from midi-compatible brower (e.g. chrome, but NOT FIREFOX).
 2. Ensure your HYDRASYNTH is plugged in (via MIDI) to the same computer you're viewing this web app.